bullhorn/rest-api-docs/source/includes/_datahub.md

 </table>

 ## EdsData
 Represents an individual data entry identified by Entity Type ID and Source ID.
 This entity's name is represented as `data` when making Data Hub API requests.
+See [POST /data-hub/data](https://bullhorn.github.io/rest-api-docs/datahubref.html#post-data-hub-data) section of Data Hub API for more details.

 <table>
     <colgroup>